 Like many of the windward islands in the Turks and Caicos, much of Ambergris Cay consists of rolling dunes and bluffs of semi-lithified limestone and sand.
 There are many small beaches hidden between the dunes and coastal cliffs, which offer widely varying atmospheres.

-Much of the vegetation on Ambergris Cay is either stunted tropical dry forest that’s common to the Turks and Caicos, or light coastal plant on the windward coasts.
-The highest point on Ambergris Cay is 96 feet (29m).
+Much of the vegetation on Ambergris Cay is either stunted tropical dry forest that’s common to the Turks and Caicos, or light coastal plants on the windward coasts.
+The highest point on Ambergris Cay is 96 feet (29 m).

 Two natural icons of the Turks and Caicos thrive on Big Ambergris Cay: the Turks and Caicos Islands rock iguana, and the Turks head cacti.